goodbuddyo/cra-react-redux02/README.md

   port 3005

 ### Stopping a local server on a Mac
-On a mac, Ctrl + C does seem not stop either the web app or the json-server app What does seem to work is lsof -i tcp:3003
+On a mac, Ctrl + C does not seem to stop either the web app or the json-server app What does seem to work is lsof -i tcp:3003
 This will return the [PID] number which can then be used to kill the instance